NetBr3ak/rock-paper-scissors/README.md

 2. Follow the prompts to enter your choices 🗳️.
 3. Play five rounds against the computer and see who comes out on top! 🏆

+Alternatively, you can access the game directly on GitHub Pages from my repository:

+- Visit the [GitHub Pages of the game](https://t3ac0d3.github.io/rock-paper-scissors/) to play it online.

+This link will take users directly to the hosted version of your game, making it easily accessible without the need for local setup.

 ## 📂 Project Structure

 - **index.html**: Loads the game 🎮.